flcdrg/aspire-vite-react/README.md

 Example Vite/React web app with .NET Aspire

-The web app uses the `pnpm` package manager.
+Includes two web apps, one using the `pnpm` package manager and the other using the `npm` package manager.